20 Different Types of Fruits Explained

 How Many Different Types of Fruits Are There?

 Although there are more than 2,000 different types of fruits, only around 10% of them are routinely consumed in Western diets.
-It is also significant to remember that there are numerous fruit kinds.
+It is also important to remember that there are numerous kinds of fruit.
 For instance, apples are grown in more than 7,500 different types worldwide.

 What is the Healthiest Fruit?